RobotLocomotion/pytorch-dense-correspondence/doc/poser.md

 Example data are provided in `${mankey_root}/experiment/inference_pdc_data` , please modify the path in `mankey_request.yaml` according to your directory structure.

 Prepare the network weight, which will be used as a script argument.
+An example network weight can be downloaded at [here](https://drive.google.com/file/d/1fVWa4I2DcnApESc1RYvRjMSCg2lq2uSG/view?usp=sharing).

 Once everything is ready, run